ScreaD/eLibrary/README.md

 How to install
 ========

 First, you need to deploy db, and fill it with test data.
-For this purpose, you need run "createAndFillDB.py".
+For this purpose, you need to run "createAndFillDB.py".

 Now, your server is ready to start, run "runserver.py".